Need Industry Work Experience? An Internship Can Help

 Many Australian employers and recruiters I speak to are looking for candidates with local experience.
-It’s because they value those people who already possess the essential skills and knowledge needed to thrive in Australian workplaces.
+It’s because they value those people who already possess the essential skills and knowledge needed to thrive in professional Australian workplaces.

 What is an Internship?